 Stewart is a Chartered Surveyor who has advised lenders, investors, developers and occupiers for over 30 years.
 He has worked on complex restructuring projects, often involving multiple stakeholders with competing objectives.
 These include unviable schemes that had to be re-designed.
-Although most of his professional experience has related to adding value strictly in its financial sense, Stewart now focuses on measuring social value for projects that adapt and enhance the built environment to reflect people’s changing living and working practices – particularly the workplace as it is increasingly influenced and shaped by technology, wellbeing, etc.
+Although most of his professional experience has related to adding value strictly in its financial sense, Stewart now focuses on measuring social value for projects that adapt and enhance the built environment to reflect people’s changing living and working practices – particularly the workplace as it is increasingly influenced and shaped by technology and wellbeing.

 Simon’s expertise is in the fields of graphic design and product design.
 He specialises in design research to inform the development of products that facilitate independence and control for people in their everyday lives.
 He is also skilled at investigating and understanding sensorial experiences in the built environment.
 Winner of the Design Council’s ‘One to Watch’ award, he has worked in the Age & Ability Lab at The Helen Hamlyn Centre for Design, and at Graphic Thought Facility.
 His clients include Wallpaper*, the Design Museum and Royal Free Hospital.